joelcarter-dev/art-site/src/pages/art-items/storm.md

   bursting from within.
 artistNotes: >-
   Inspired by a god ray I saw one morning.
-Storm is the result of a combination of focus on techniques for clouds and light.
+Storm is the result of a combination of techniques for clouds and light.
 price: '60'
 tags:
   - atmospheric